JPedro-loureiro/big_data_k8s/README.md

 [Intro]

 ## Roadmap:
-* Kafka connect
+* Automating the creation of schemas and tables in trino/hive
-* kafka schema registry
+* Enable spark applications to use hive